 able and willing to comply with all required study procedures, ensuring that the

-study partner must spend time with the patient a minimum of 4 times per week on 4
+partner must spend time with the patient a minimum of 4 times per week on 4 separate

-separate days, and must monitor the patient's compliance and adverse events,
+days, and must monitor the patient's compliance and adverse events, participate in

 11. Subject has provided written, informed consent or, if Subject lacks the capacity to